christinning/qos-fixtures/README.md

 A little experiment with AWS Lambda and [Serverless](https://serverless.com/)

-Simple scrapes the fixtures from qosfc.com and serves them as an iCal.
+Simply scrapes the fixtures from qosfc.com and serves them as an iCal.